 The 3rd Year Type were simple hand-worked guns used on destroyers of the World War I era and on small escort vessels and submarines of the World War II era.
 Many 3rd Year Type guns were used in coastal defense batteries during World War II.
 During World War I, Britain purchased a number of 3rd Year Type guns which they designated as the 4.7" (12 cm) Mark V*.

 The majority of these guns were of built up construction but a few had monobloc barrels with breech rings and some may have been wire wound.
-3rd Year and 11th Year types differed in the type of breech mechanism.
+3rd Year and 11th Year types differed in the design of their Welin breech mechanisms.

 The 11th Year Type guns were of mostly built up construction and had hand-worked horizontal sliding breech-blocks.
 The "J" and "K" used on submarines were slightly shorter than the other models.

 The 3rd Year Type guns were redesignated in centimeters on 5 October 1917.

 |Designation||4.7"/45 (12 cm) 3rd Year Type (Model 1914)